 The proposed domestic water system shall provide adequate water supply for operation of the buildings' domestic water requirements.
 Each proposed building shall have its own domestic water line and connection to the existing 8" water main line on Orangethorpe Avenue that belongs to the City of Fullerton.
 The existing domestic water backflow preventers are not sized to meet the demands of the proposed buildings.
 Thus, the existing domestic water backflow preventers cannot be used for the new development.
-All proposed domestic water lines will require the installation of a new water lateral, water meter and backflow preventer per the local water purveyor.
+All proposed domestic water lines will require the United Backflow preventer per the local water purveyor.
 Exhibit C6.0 shows the proposed utilities.
 Proposed domestic water lines are shown in Cyan.